Echoes91/ethereal/README.md

 Changelog:

+1.14

+Changed Ethereal to work with Minetest 0.4.11 update and new mapgen features Changed Pine tree's to use default pine wood
+Added pine wood fence, gate and stairs
+Crystal Spikes now re-generate in crystal biomes Removed layer mapgen, keeping spread as default

 1.13

-Changed melting feature to work with 0.4.10 dev now that group:hot and group:melt has been removed
+Changed melting feature to work with 0.4.11 pre-release now that group:hot and group:melt have been removed

 1.12